Saga Dawa ས་ག་ཟླ་བ་དུས་ཆེན་

 - Avoid wearing Jewelry, perfume, and makeup. avoid singing, dancing, or playing music with attachment.

-During Saga Dawa festival, almost all the restaurant in Tibet would have veg food.
+During the Saga Dawa festival, almost all the restaurant in Tibet would have veg food.